deepakgupta1/beautiful-jekyll/_posts/2018-08-02-bias-variance.md

 ### Scenario of Bias-Variance Tradeoff in Deep Learning
 The meaning of bias and variance remains same for deep learning as well.
 The big difference is that there is no tradeoff required in Deep Learning.
 You can reduce both bias and variance :) (of course up to a certain limit).

-The ability to control both bias and variance has added to the popularity and effectiveness of deep learning.
+The ability to control both bias and variance has added to the ever-growing popularity and effectiveness of deep learning.

 Bias can be lowered by:
 - Training a bigger neural network.